ess-dmsc/ad-kafka-interface/m-epics-ADPluginKafka/README.md

 * **Improvements to error handling** There are several types of connection, buffer full and data transmission error that this plugin will not handle gracefully.
 * **More PV:s** These are required for more fine grained control of the Kafka producer as well as for improvement in error handling.
 * **Multi-threading** Due to problems with EEE, multi threading is currently not working.
-* **Unit tests** As this software is potentially going to be used in a production critical system, unit tests needs to exist.
 * **Performance tests** It is likely that performance of the plugin could be improved.
 To determine if this is the case, performance tests and profiling of the code is required.
 * **Modify db-template** The existing PV:s needs to be modified in order to be slightly more usefull.
-* **Update stats on read** Update connection status and statistics when reading the relevant PV:s.
 * **Check data handling** The use of _processCallbacks()_ is somewhat convoluted and it should be checked that all calls are correct.
 * **Kafka producer parameters** Kafka producer settings such as memory buffers, timeouts and so on needs to be adjusted for optimal (and any) performance.